-- Capital market bond investors - Local Capital Finance Company and other special purpose companies created to enable local authority bond issues - UK public and private sector pension funds - Salix Finance Limited - 2.17 Historically, the biggest source of borrowing for local authorities has been PWLB loans.
-These Government loans have offered value for money and also flexibilities to restructure and make possible savings.
-The Council also has LOBO (Lender's Option, Borrower's Option) loans, where the lender has the option to propose an increase in the interest rate at set dates, following which the Council has the option to either accept the new rate or to repay the loan at no additional cost.
+- Any bank or building society authorised to operate in the UK - Other local authorities - Capital market bond investors - Local Capital Finance Company and other special purpose companies created to enable local authority bond issues - UK public and private sector pension funds - Salix Finance Limited - 2.17 The Council has previously raised the majority of its long-term borrowing from the PWLB, however will consider long-term loans from other sources including banks, pensions and local authorities, in order to lower interest.
+PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield.
+The Council intends to avoid this activity in order to retain its access to PWLB loans. - 2.18 The Council also has LOBO (Lender's Option, Borrower's Option) loans, where the lender has the option to propose an increase in the interest rate at set dates, following which the Council has the option to either accept the new rate or to repay the loan at no additional cost.
 The Council will take the option to repay at no cost, if it has the opportunity to do so.
-The Council's current limit on LOBO borrowing is set at 30% of long-term debt. - 2.18 The Local Capital Finance Company was established in 2014 by the Local Government Association as an alternative source of local authority finance.
+The Council's current limit on LOBO borrowing is set at 11% of long-term debt. - 2.19 The Council's current approach is to borrow short term, although will be looking to fund the capital plan longer-term.
+This will be subject to ongoing review, in consultation with Arlingclose, as to when it may be more appropriate to borrow longer term with the PWLB or via an alternative source. - 2.20 One example of an alternative source of funding is the Local Capital Finance Company established in 2014 by the Local Government Association.
 It plans to issue bonds on the capital markets and lend the proceeds to local authorities.
-This will be a more complicated source of finance than the PWLB for two reasons: borrowing authorities may be required to provide bond investors with a joint and several guarantee over the very small risk that other local authority borrowers default on their loans; and there will be a lead time of several months between committing to borrow and knowing the interest rate payable. - 2.19 The PWLB allows authorities to repay loans before maturity and either pay a premium or receive a discount according to a set formula based on current interest rates.
-The Council may take advantage of this and replace some of the higher rate loans with new loans at lower interest rates where this will lead to an overall saving or reduce risk. - 2.20 Salix Finance Limited provides interest free Government funding to the public sector to improve their energy efficiency, reduce carbon emissions and lower energy bills.
-The Council to date has taken the opportunity to secure £5.9m interest free loan to part fund the £11m approved street lighting replacement scheme in the Council's approved capital plan. - 2.21 Borrowing policy and performance will be monitored throughout the year and will be reported to Members via a Half Yearly Report and also an Outturn Report in line with approved guidance.
+This will be a more complicated source of finance than the PWLB for two reasons: borrowing authorities may be required to provide bond investors with a joint and several guarantee over the very small risk that other local authority borrowers default on their loans; and there will be a lead time of several months between committing to borrow and knowing the interest rate payable. - 2.21 The PWLB allows authorities to repay loans before maturity and either pay a premium or receive a discount according to a set formula based on current interest rates.
+At the present time, the Council is not in a position to undertake early repayments due to the current prohibitive early repayment rates. - 2.22 Salix Finance Limited provides interest free Government funding to the public sector to improve their energy efficiency, reduce carbon emissions and lower energy bills.
+The Council to date has taken the opportunity to secure £6.8 million interest free loans to part fund the £11.0 million approved street lighting replacement scheme in the Council's approved capital plan. - 2.23 Borrowing policy and performance are monitored throughout the year and are reported to Members via a Half Yearly Report and also an Outturn Report in line with approved guidance.

-Investment Strategy
+Treasury Investment Strategy